Phishing Disruption Service API

 Telemetry to CERT NZ

-To ensure the quality of the feed, CERT NZ are expecting consumers to return telemetry when a detect or disrupt action has been taken based on the indicators in the feed.
+To ensure the quality of the feed, CERT NZ need consumers to return telemetry when a detect or disrupt action has been taken based on the indicators in the feed.

 This is the mechanism through which telemetry is submitted to the CERT NZ.
 The client must generate and provide valid STIX 2.0 Objects to include in the TAXII 2.0 bundle.